AidanWelch/armchairresearch/README.md

 }
 ```

-The pages content is reconstructed from the change history.
+~~The pages content is reconstructed from the change history.
 There is a bit of a trade off here; storing the constructed page would require more storage but would be more effecient.
-This could change to that.
+This could change to that.~~  Simplicity of code is an important on this project, and it was found essentially 2 seperate copies allows that.

+I am torn on whether to include subcategories or not.
+I am also torn on whether to store the category list in the DB, hardcoded into the server, or possibly even in a local file.

 Comments may or may not be included, same for epochtime(investigate Year 2038 problem) or datetime.